tsipkens/bidias/README.md

 ##### 4.1.1 sp

-The `sp` or setpoint structure is a structured array containing the information necessary to define the PMA setpoints.
+The `sp` or setpoint structure is a structured array containing the information necessary to define the PMA setpoints, which is described in more detail in the [README](tfer_pma/README.md) for the tfer_pma package.
 Defining the quantity requires a pair of parameters and a property structure defining the physical dimensions of the PMA.
 Pairings can be converted into a `sp` structured array using the `tfer_pma.get_setpoint` function described below and in the README for the tfer_pma package.
 Generally, this function can be placed inside a loop that generates an entry in `sp` for each available setpoint.
 The output structure will contain all of the relevant parameters that could be used to specify that setpoint, including mass setpoint (assuming a singly charged particle), `m_star`; the resolution, `Rm`; the voltage, `V`; and the electrode speeds, `omega*`.
 A sample `sp` is shown below.

 | Fields  | m_star    | V      | Rm  | omega | omega1 | omega2 | alpha | beta  | m_max    |
 | ------- | :-------: | :----: | :-: | :---: | :----: | :----: | :---: | :---: | :------: |